-For a decade, Pierre was the director of waterside contemporary in London, where he pioneered social practice and art activism approaches in the art market.
-He has curated exhibitions with artists that included Turner Prize nominee Oreet Ashery and has commissioned works with artists such as Mirza and Butler which travelled to Artes Mundi and Sydney Biennale.
+Pierre previously directed waterside contemporary, a gallery that tested social and political questions in the art market.
+He curated exhibitions with artists who included Turner Prize nominee Oreet Ashery and has commissioned works with artists such as Mirza and Butler which traveled to Artes Mundi and Sydney Biennale.

 The art school is a special thing.
 It promises to take young people at the threshold of adulthood and turn them into lifelong dreamers, creators, and critical thinkers.
 But the art school is also big business, intimately involved in reproducing neoliberalism and its subjects.
 For many graduates, art school is the first step in a career of fierce competition, low earnings, and horrific work conditions.
 What can we do about this?